tworkool/SenseBox-Visualizer/README.md

  - [API Documentation](https://docs.opensensemap.org/#api-Boxes-getBox)

 ### Info
 This Project is written in Java IDE Processing.
-The Code is shit.
+The Code has really bad quality, because it was one of my first ever programming projects.
 It will give you a better overview of your Sensebox data.
-Feel free to use it for personal use and improve the code... (it needs improvement)
+Feel free to use it for personal use and improve the code...